balakreshnan/purduelabs/SmartFoundry.md

 # Purdue Smart Factory Architecture

-## Smart Factory Reference Architecture
+## Smart Foundry Reference Architecture

 ## Use Case

-- Purdue smart factory for students to learn
+- Purdue smart Foundry for students to learn
 - Modular approach to learn
 - Agility to change and try various configurations
 - Ability to change the line as needed